signalwire/examples/Voice/README.md

 # Voice Guides

 [Answering Machine Detection with NodeJS](./Answering%20Machine%20Detection%20with%20NodeJS/)
-Enable Answering Maching Detection on an outbound call using NodeJS with the Compatibility SDK.
+Enable Answering Machine Detection on an outbound call using NodeJS with the Compatibility SDK.
 The detection will determine if the call is answered by a human or a machine.
 If it detects a machine, it will play a message.
 If it detects a human, it will connect the call to a representative, or record a voicemail if the representative is unavailable.

 [Answering Machine Detection with Ruby](./Answering%20Machine%20Detection%20with%20Ruby/)
 In Ruby, you can set up Answering Machine Detection when initiating a call.
 The detection will determine if the call is answered by a human or a machine.
 If it detects a machine, it will pause and then play a message.
 If it detects a human, it will connect the call to a representative.